-The Holocaust and Jewish Resistance Teachers' Program is an intensive three week summer learning and living experience in Washington, DC, Poland, Germany and the Czech Republic for U.S. secondary school teachers who are committed to teaching about the Holocaust and Jewish resistance in their classes upon completion of the program.
-This year's program is scheduled for July 1 – 19, 2014.
+The Holocaust and Jewish Resistance Teachers' Program provides an intensive three week summer learning and living experience in Washington, DC, Poland, Germany and the Czech Republic for U.S. secondary school teachers who are committed to teaching about the Holocaust and Jewish resistance in their classes upon completion of the program.
+Our next Summer Seminar is scheduled for July 1 – 19, 2014.
 Summer Seminar applications are avalable HERE.
 The deadline for applications is Friday, March 14, 2014.

-Our 2014 National Alumni Conference will be held on the Presidents' Day weekend (February 14–16, 2014).
-Alumni of the program will meet at the Mayflower Hotel in Washington, D.C. for a celebration of the 29th anniversary of our seminar.
+Our next Alumni Conference will be held on the Presidents' Day weekend (February 14–16, 2015.
+Alumni of the program will meet at the Mayflower Hotel in Washington, D.C. for a celebration of the 30th anniversary of our seminar.
 We hope to greet as many alumni as possible and to share an exciting program that will focus on the multiple forms of telling the story of the Holocaust: eye witness testimony, diaries and memoirs, art, film, and artifacts.
 Please mark your calendars for this important event.
-More information will follow soon.

-It was with great sorrow that we announced the death of our beloved teacher, Vladka Meed ז"ל (Feige Peltel Miedzyrzecki), a heroic member of the Warsaw Ghetto resistance and a dedicated eye-witness and teacher to thousands about the lives of those who perished in the Shoah.
-A graveside funeral was held for her on Friday, November 23rd at Cedar Park Cemetery in Paramus New Jersey.
+On November 12 (9 Kislev), we will observe the anniversary of the death (Yahrtzeit) of our beloved teacher, Vladka Meed ז"ל (Feige Peltel Miedzyrzecki).
+She was a heroic member of the Warsaw Ghetto resistance and a dedicated eye-witness and teacher to thousands about the lives of those who perished in the Shoah.